wzhu816/wzhupersonalwebsite/content/blog/excel-reporting-writer/index.md

 ##### Each of the Excel files has up to 10,000 trasanction records, and our goal is to produce a report that shows the total sales per store and month.

-As a preparation for the reporting, we'll first need to process the original datasets and transform them into a complete dataset with totals sales from each store by month.
+As a preparation for the reporting, we'll first need to process the original datasets and transform them into a complete dataset with total sales from each store by month.
 We can then write them out to an Excel reporting file, and create formatted table and figure accordingly by using either OpenPyXL or XlsxWriter as previously described.
 The attached graph below is the snapshot of how it will look like in the final Excel reporting file.

 ![screenshot](screenshot.png)